ulaulaman/citations-tools/README.md

 <div align="center"><img src="https://github.com/ulaulaman/citations-tools/blob/master/assets/banner-772x250.jpg" /></div>

-The plugin add some shortcodes add a link to a paper using the doi code or to resolve doi code and publish a full citation apa formatted.
+The plugin add a shortcode in order to link a paper using its doi code.
+You can also use an other shortcode to resolve doi code and publish a full citation apa formatted.

 # Description
 Using the standard for doi link, the plugin introduce a shortcode in order to create a link to a paper provided by doi.